A WordPress Plugins Guide For Entrepreneurs

 USD $59.00 + GST (OTP) Unlimited Sites

-“Happy Files optimises my media library by facilitating clearly named folders with drag-and-drop functionality.”
+“Happy Files optimises my media library with clearly named folders & sub-folders.”

-There is no free version, only the pro version for one-time-payment (OTP) with unlimited folders & sites, & lifetime updates & support.
+There is only the pro version for one-time-payment (OTP) with unlimited folders & sites, & lifetime updates & support.

-Tip: If you’re interested in organising your media files & posts in folders get this plugin.
+Tip: If you’re interested in organising your media files in folders or displaying an image gallery get this plugin.
+Bare-Ess-09

 Admin Columns (Free)

-I hope this WordPress Plugins Guide helps to simplify the requirements for a high-performance website, so you can spend more time writing, & less time choosing plugins.
+I hope this WordPress Plugins Guide teaches you the requirements for a high-performance website, so you can choose the Bare Essential plugins quickly.

-Before purchasing any WP plugins look around for Seasonal (Spring) or Black Friday sales (last Fri Nov) & Intro offers that can save you 30-50% off the cost.
+Before purchasing WP plugins look around for Ad hoc (new release), Seasonal (Spring), Black Friday sales (last Fri Nov) & Intro offers that can save 30-50% off the cost.